-In the following verse, Rumi metaphorically points out that it was the Christ Being who brought the necessary impulse and the spiritual power (i.e., “provided us a strong trench”) to protect and save mankind from the “arrow of death,” which is the inevitable consequence of man’s “Fall from heaven.”
-In terms of Christian concepts, Rumi is actually speaking of salvation through Jesus Christ.
+In this verse, speaking metaphorically, Rumi points to the fact that it was the Christ Being who had brought the necessary impulse and the spiritual power (“provided us a strong trench”) to protect and save mankind from the “arrow of death” – which is the inevitable consequence of man’s “Fall from heaven”.
+In terms of Christian concepts, Rumi is actually speaking of “salvation through Jesus Christ.”

 That most exalted Sovereign came,